rhomobile/rhomobile-docs/docs/en/edge/guide/camera.md

 ## Choosing the Camera
-On most devices there are both a front and rear camera.
-By default the rear camera is chosen and can be used by just using the `Rho.Camera` namespace.
+On most devices there are both front and rear facing cameras.
+By default, the rear camera is chosen and can be used by using the `Rho.Camera` namespace.
 However, the Camera API also supports defining instances of the Camera object in a variety of different ways.
 This allows you greater control and flexibility in using the API.

 ### Specifying By Name
-One way you can ensure the use of a certain camera on the device is to get an instance by name using the `getCameraByType` method:
+One way you can ensure the use of a certain camera on a device is by naming an instance of that camera with the `getCameraByType` method:

 <ul class="nav nav-tabs">
     <li class="active"><a href="#js1" data-toggle="tab">JavaScript</a></li>